broadinstitute/gnomad-browser/browser/help/topics/allele-count-zero.md

 title: Allele count zero
 ---

-There are three reasons why a variant either will have an allele count of 0 or will not have a defined allele count (indicated by `-`):
+There are three reasons why a variant will have an allele count of 0 or an undefined (missing) allele count (indicated by `-`):

 - No data
 - No alternate genotype calls